AndroInt/atdm-manifest/README.md

-# DeviceSolution Toradex oe-core Setup
+# ATDM Toradex oe-core Setup

 Since OpenEmbedded requires several git repositories to build our images, starting with V2.1 images, <br/>
 we use a utility called 'repo'.
 The repo manifest manages the various git repositories and their branches.<br/>